David A. Lovett, J.D.

-As the in-house staff counsel for the U.S. Semiquincentennial Commission, David Lovett acts as senior staff for the Governance Committee in addition to overseeing compliance issues and the maintenance of the Official Record of the Commission.
+As the Deputy Secretary for the U.S. Semiquincentennial Commission, David Lovett acts as senior staff to the Governance Committee.
+He oversees the retention and maintenance of the Official Record of the Commission, which will be transmitted to the National Archives and Records Administration by December 31st, 2027.